sevendaystoglory/sevendaystoglory.github.io/_posts/projects/2024-10-23-ai-companion.md

 <img src="/assets/images/difference.jpg" style="max-width : 80%; height : auto">
 *An ERC response is the standard 'Emotion Recognition in Conversation' reply.
 The ERC 3.2 is the one with ACE framework implemented along with NTVs for mood.*

 ## Chapter 3: Building an AI buddy for mass market!

+...
+How I built Nora.

+This section is yet to be written.